nodesource/nsolid-kubernetes/README.md

 1. Make sure your `kubectl` is pointing to your active cluster.
 1. If your cluster is a Bluemix _Lite_ cluster, [make this adjustment](./docs/install/bluemix-lite.md) to conf/nsolid.services.yml before running ./install.

-This command will install the N|Solid Console, N|Solid Storage, and a secure HTTPS proxy to the `nsolid` namespace.
+This command will install the N|Solid Console and a secure HTTPS proxy to the `nsolid` namespace.

 It can take a little while for Kubernetes to download the N|Solid Docker images.
 You can verify that they are active by running: